talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer campaignId = 56; // Integer | The ID of the campaign.
+        Long campaignId = 56; // Long | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
-        Integer pageSize = 50; // Integer | The number of items in the response.
+        Long pageSize = 50; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets.
         String title = "title_example"; // String | Filter by the display name for the achievement in the campaign manager.  **Note**: If no `title` is provided, all the achievements from the campaign are returned. try {
             InlineResponse20048 result = apiInstance.listAchievements(applicationId, campaignId, pageSize, skip, title);